TalariaSoftware/ncmanager-help/board/post-on-the-web.md

 are posted
 on the NC website
 or a page made available
-at EmpowerLA
+at EmpowerLA.
-and that the postings are
+The posting must be
 "Brown Act time compliant,"
 meaning 72 hours in advance
 for regular meetings